 3 Credits Through seminar discussions and essay assignments, students synthesize their learning from courses and experiences in the Humanity and Nature core and Environmental humanities emphasis.
 Specific topics of study vary in a given year.

-Prerequisites: ENG 384, GWS 331, HIS 325, REL 315, or REL 331
+Prerequisites: Senior standing and one of the following: ENG 384, GWS 331, HIS 325, NAS 315, NAS 340, REL 315, or REL 331.

 Meteorology